bingtimren/trobot/README.md

 npm run run
 ```

-Then follow the instructions on screen.
+Then follow the instructions on the screen.

 ## How to Install CLI locally